mklilley/lilley.io/README.md

 ## Build site

+**Notes: The preferred way to build the site is to use continuous deployment.
+See the `.github` folder for more details.**

 - Checkout the `dev` branch
 - Run `npm run build`
 - You will then find a new folder called `build` inside of which is the processed and minified code and assets ready for deployment.